Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 React allows you to create components based off of functions
 - These are simplier, and more straight forward to write
 - With the inclusion of Hooks, functional components are now (almost) as powerful as more bulky class based components
-- The only thing with funcion based components, is that they must return JSX/TSX
+- The only thing with function based components, is that they must return JSX/TSX

 # React Styling Components

-In react we style components the same way we style HTML pages

-You can include inline CSS or export the CSS into style sheets which is the preferred method because you can then share styles across multiple components

-Since we are styling JSX/TSX and not html the keyword to set a class on an element is `className` instead of just class

-To link the CSS to the component you simply use node module imports and it will be linked to the component
+In react we style components the same way we style HTML pages.
+We can include inline CSS or export the CSS into style sheets which is the preferred method because we can then share styles across multiple components.
+Since we are styling JSX/TSX and not HTML, the keyword to set a class on an element is `className` instead of just class.
+To link the CSS to the component, we simply use node module imports and it will be linked to the component

 ```
 import './component.css'